glencbz/notes/unit-1/02-js-jquery/js-callbacks-iterators/callbacks.md

 ```

-When we call the `getInput` function, we pass `logStuff` as a parameter - `​logStuff` will called back (or executed) inside the getInput function​
+When we call the `getInput` function, we pass `logStuff` as a parameter - `logStuff` will called back (or executed) inside the getInput function

 ```javascript
 getInput({name:"Alex", speciality:"JavaScript"}, logStuff);